The Test That Changed Everything — Modern Paraphrase | fresh.bible

-Before his brothers left the next morning, Joseph gave his Steward a very specific set of instructions:
+Before his brothers left the next morning, gave his a very specific set of instructions:

 "Fill their sacks with as much food as they can carry.
 Put each man's money back in the top of his sack.
 And my silver cup — put it in the youngest one's sack, along with his grain money."